Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Results

 There are $7$ systems that are not stable according to \cite{Holman1999} criteria.
 Interestingly, most of them show a period ratio very close to unity, which suggests synchronization between the companion and the primary.
 In turn, this suggests one of the following possibilities: \begin{itemize} \item The star is synchronized by the planet. \item The star is synchronized by a stellar companion that was misidentified as a planet (False Positive). \end{itemize}

 For the first option, we need an efficient tidal dissipation process.
 Tidal torque strongly depends on $a/R_\star$ and $q$.
 Here, $a$ is the semi-major axis, $R_{\star}$ is the stellar radius, and $q$ is the mass ratio.
 For example, \cite{Knudstrup2024} analyzed 205 exoplanets and required $\frac{a}{R_\star} < 10$ and $M_p > 0.3M_J$, where $M_J$ is Jupiter mass, for tidal obliquity alignment.
 In Figure \ref{fig:planet_fp}, we show the period ratio as a function of $a/{R_\star}$ for the $7$ non-stable systems.
 The colors represent the radius of the planet in units of Jupiter-radius.
 We see that one system, \textit{Kepler-493 b}, meets the criteria set by \cite{Knudstrup2024}.
 Another system, \textit{Kepler-957 b} has $a/{R_\star} = 15.6$ and ${R_p}/{R_J}=0.46$.
 Both systems have a period ratio of almost exactly unity ($0.98$ and $1.01$).
-All other planets have much smaller inferred radii, and hence are unlikely to be planets that synchronized their host star, which leaves the possibility that they are false positives - misidentified stellar companions (e.g. grazing eclipses, misidentified as planet transits).
-We conclude that among the $7$ systems, two are possibly synchronized by a planet but could also be false-positive stellar binary systems, and $5$ are likely false-positive stellar binary systems.
-Follow-up radial-velocity measurements, if possible, should, in principle, identify these as stellar binaries.
+In addition, \textit{Kepler-957 b} was reported by \cite{Bouma2024} as young (using only gyro), which reduces its probability of being a binary system.
+All other planets have much smaller inferred radii.
+Out of the remaining sample, two systems were reported as young ($\leq 200$ Myr) - \textit{Kepler-1938 b} (only gyro), and \textit{Kepler-1643 b} (gyro and Lithium), and were removed from the sample.
+The remaining three systems are potential false positives - misidentified stellar companions (e.g. grazing eclipses, misidentified as planet transits).
+We conclude that among the $7$ systems, two are possibly synchronized by a planet, two are possibly young systems, and $3$ are likely false-positive stellar binary systems.
+Follow-up radial-velocity measurements, if possible, should, in principle, identify if these are indeed stellar binaries.

-\subsection{Planets orbiting ultra-fast spinning stars}
+\subsubsection{Planets orbiting ultra-fast spinning stars}